mateussouzaweb/kvm-qemu-virtualization-guide/Docs/08 - MacOS Virtualization.md

 ## Editing OpenCore EFI

-If you need to mount the OpenCore partition outside the MacOS VM to tweak configurations, you can use another VM with Windows or Linux to access the partition in a GUI environment or use the process as described here to mount the EFI partition directly from the Hypervisor via terminal:
+If you need to mount the OpenCore partition outside the MacOS VM to tweak configurations, use the process as described here to mount the EFI partition directly from the Hypervisor via terminal:

 ```bash
 # Mount the disk